Sruane/Real_Estate/README.md

 Repository for Bus 895 Real Estate term project at San Francisco State University (SFSU) <br>
 Chris Yost-Bremm, Finance Professor at SFSU, is my mentor on this project.
 He has extensive domain knoweldge in the quantative evaluation of real estate prices

-Project Idea:
+Project Goal:
-Predict the price of residential real estate in local markets around the United States using machine learning.
+Build multiple machine learning models to predict the price of residential real estate in local markets around the United States.

 Models planned to be used:
 * Elastic nets